 Refrains from acting yet accomplishes.

-This parallels the case I make for a symptoms point of view.
+This parallels the benefit for adopting a symptoms point of view.
 I don’t need to trace back each cause and effect, symptom by symptom, to some ancient origin.
-I simply need to maintain a living awareness that what I am experiencing are symptoms of deeper layers of the indistinct and suddenly, among which exist a shape.
+I simply need to maintain a healthy ongoing awareness that my life’s experiences are in fact symptoms of deeper layers that chapter 21 hints at, Indistinct and suddenly, among which exist a shape.